sonprogrammer/VirtualCoin/README.md

 # VC(Virtual Coin)

 ## ⚠️ Note
+🚧 Work In Progress: Optimizing performance and refactoring codebase.

 This project is hosted on a free-tier server.
 Please note that the initial loading may take 1~2 minutes as the server wakes up from inactivity.